shackbarth/xtuple/README.md

 ### What we're about

 xTuple is open-source business management software.
-The code is managed by an eponymous company in Norfolk, VA, but our community stretches around the world.
+The code is managed by an eponymous company in Norfolk, VA, and our community stretches around the world.
 Our web application is implemented as an [HTML5 node.js app](https://github.com/xtuple/xtuple/wiki/Overview).

 Most of our commercial customers are inventory-based manufacturers or distributors, and we have a